nmdl-mizo/ck_edge_maker/README.md

 ## Examples

+### Calculate and save C-K edge spectra with Gaussian smearing

 First, prepare the hdf5 dataset of eigenvalues and dynamical structure factors.
 The following is an example where the dataset is stored in the current directory with the name "site_eigen_dsf.hdf5".